The SatisfIA project

 Instead, SatisfIA’s AI agents are designed to fulfill goals specified through constraints known as aspirations, reducing the likelihood of extreme actions and increasing safety.

 This is part of a broader agenda of designing agents in safer ways that you can learn about in this talk at the ENS Paris.
-There's also an earlier interview on Will Petillo's Y*uTube channel where Jobst talks about the rationale of non-maximizing (and also about “satisficing”, an alternative but related idea to tihis project's, see below).
+There's also an earlier interview on Will Petillo's Y*uTube channel where Jobst talks about the rationale of non-maximizing (and also about “satisficing”, an alternative but related idea to this project's, see below).

 Research focus

 Our research explores various designs for non-maximizing agents that operate in complex environments under several forms on uncertainty.
 These environments are modelled as fully or partially observed Markov Decision Processes.
 We also develop corresponding planning and/or learning algorithms, primarily variations of model-based planning and reinforcement learning.
+Our first academic publication is about such an algorithm.

 Motivation and background